ashok-khanna/lisp-notes/Short Notes/Custom Indentation.md

     (format t "Car color of model ~a is ~a" car-model car-color)))
 ```

 And that concludes our short guide!
-You may need some more complex functionality, in which case some of the below references[^1][^2][^3] may be useful.
+You may need some more complex functionality, in which case some of the below references may be useful[^1][^2][^3].

 ## Appendix: The With Macro
 ```lisp